odwyersoftware/brunette/README.md

 1. `--config` option supports `setup.cfg` format.
     * Where a `single-quotes` option enables single quotes as the preferred.
-2. `--single-quotes` to make single quotes the preferred.
+2. `--single-quotes` option to make single quotes the preferred.

 ## Installation